What budget for activities and outings Dubrovnik?

 Hiking and mountain bike trails are becoming increasingly common in the Dubrovnik region and on the islands.
 They are often an excellent way to discover the surrounding area and meet the locals.
 Tourist offices can provide you with detailed maps.

 The most interesting designer boutiques and stores are located in the old town or very close to the city walls.
-This means that the prices are rather high.
-If you are looking for food products, such as wine and olive oil, it is better to leave the medieval city and go inland to meet the producers.
-Credit cards are accepted in almost all stores.
+This means that prices are rather high.
+If, on the other hand, you're looking for food products such as wine and olive oil, it's best to leave the medieval city behind and head inland to meet the producers.
+Credit cards are accepted in virtually all stores.

-Nightlife is mostly concentrated between the walls of the old town and spills over to Pile-Boninovo Gate and Ploče, to a lesser extent.
-Lapad is far from the old town, so the area has its own bars (especially on the promenade leading to the sea) and a few discos (in the big hotels).
+Nightlife is mostly concentrated between the walls of the Old Town, spilling over to Pile-Boninovo Gate and Ploče, to a lesser extent.
+As Lapad is far from the Old Town, the district has its own bars (notably on the promenade leading to the sea) and a few discos (in the larger hotels).

 What budget to eat Dubrovnik?

 Dubrovnik has many pizzerias and at least as many fish and seafood restaurants.
-A word of caution about the restaurant menus: salads are usually served as side dishes, and rarely are mixed salads served as a meal in their own right.
-Like everywhere else in the Dubrovnik region, risotto (black and seafood) is offered as a starter and as a main course.
-Formulas or menus are very rare - except in two or three establishments in the old town at lunchtime - everything is à la carte.
-The city's restaurants all have a terrace, sometimes overlooking the sea.
+A word of clarification on restaurant menus: salads tend to be served as side dishes, and are rarely mixed salads that constitute a meal in their own right.
+As elsewhere in the Dubrovnik region, risottos (black and seafood) are offered as starters and main courses.
+Formulas or menus are very rare - except in two or three establishments in the old town at lunchtime - and everything is à la carte.
+The city's restaurants all have terraces, sometimes overlooking the sea.

 What is the budget for accommodation Dubrovnik?

-Even if the cost of living remains lower than in France, the resounding success of Dubrovnik as a destination and the prospect of the changeover to the euro are changing the situation and clearly tend to inflate the cost of living.
-Prices go up in July and August.
-No negotiation is really possible with the owner inside the city (if you are offered accommodation at the arrival of the bus or ferry, it is possible)
+Even if the cost of living remains lower than in France, the resounding success of Dubrovnik as a destination and the prospect of the changeover to the euro are changing the situation, with a clear tendency to inflate the cost of living.
+Prices soar in July and August.
+You can't really negotiate with the owner inside the city (although you may be offered accommodation when the bus or ferry arrives).

 Campsites and youth hostels.
 There is only one campsite in Dubrovnik itself (in Lapad).
-There are other campsites in the neighboring towns of the southern riviera, such as Molunat, but also in the west, on the other side of the new town, in the towns of Orašac, Trsteno, Zaton or Slano.
-Youth hostels are rare.
+Others can be found in neighboring towns on the southern riviera, such as Molunat, but also to the west, on the other side of the new town, in the towns of Orašac, Trsteno, Zaton or Slano.
+Youth hostels are in short supply.

-It is highly recommended to book in advance (and to check the seriousness of the address).
-If you have not made a reservation, try your luck early in the morning, as there are many tourists wishing to stay in the medieval city, especially during the high season.
-Every accommodation provider must register your presence in Croatia.
-If you are not asked for your passport, it means that you are staying in "black" accommodation.
-This practice remains very rare, in this case, it is up to you to register at the police station within 48 hours.
+We strongly advise you to book in advance (and check the seriousness of the address).
+If you haven't booked anything, try your luck early in the morning, as there are many tourists wishing to stay in the medieval town, especially at the height of the season.
+All accommodation providers are required to register your presence in Croatia.
+If you are not asked for your passport, it's because you're staying "under the table".
+In this case, it's up to you to register at the police station within 48 hours.
 The Dubrovnik Tourist Office website has also set up a "quality-guarantee pact" system: the accommodation listed online has been carefully checked.
-Do not hesitate to contact travel agencies that have their own catalog.
-Private accommodations have an average level of comfort but are practical (furnished rooms, small equipped kitchen, bathroom), they are often air-conditioned (appreciated in summer) and have an Internet connection.
+Don't hesitate to contact travel agencies, which have their own catalogs.
+Private accommodations are moderately comfortable but practical (furnished rooms, small fully-equipped kitchen, bathroom), often air-conditioned (appreciated in summer) and with Internet access.
 Breakfast is the exception rather than the rule.
-The hosts may be able to arrange a parking space (often) and suggest excursions in the area.
-It is sometimes possible to pay in euros but rarely by card.
+Hosts may be able to arrange parking (often) and suggest excursions in the area.
+It is sometimes possible to pay in euros, but rarely by card.

-As everywhere in the region, a surcharge (around 20%) is almost always applied for stays of less than three days, including - in some cases - also at the host's house.
+As everywhere else in the region, a surcharge (of around 20%) applies almost systematically to stays of less than three days, including - in some cases - homestays.

 Travel budget Dubrovnik and cost of living